List of canceled and rescheduled NFL games: 2001 preseason game in Philadelphia

 An August 13, 2001, preseason game between the Baltimore Ravens and the Philadelphia Eagles was canceled because of an unplayable playing surface at Veterans Stadium.

 Because the multi-purpose stadium was shared by both the Eagles and the Philadelphia Phillies baseball team, the new artificial surface, NexTurf, and previous artificial turf installations before it included cutouts that covered up the dirt infield around the bases.
-After examining the turf, Ravens coach Brian Billick discovered a trench around the area where third base was covered up by one of the cutouts, and refused to let the Ravens take the field for warm-ups.
+After examining the turf, Ravens head coach Brian Billick discovered a trench around the area where third base was covered up by one of the cutouts, and refused to let the Ravens take the field for warm-ups.
 Later, players from both teams reported that they sank into the turf in locations near the infield cutouts.

 City crews unsuccessfully tried to fix the problem, forcing the game to be canceled.
 Team president Joe Banner was irate after the game, calling the stadium's conditions "absolutely unacceptable" and "an embarrassment to the city of Philadelphia."

 City officials, however, promised that the stadium would be suitable for play when the regular season started.
 The Eagles would move into Lincoln Financial Field in 2003, and the Phillies would move into their own separate ballpark, Citizens Bank Park, in 2004.